September 1, 2021

 To: Our Residents, Guests, Persons-Served and Family Members

 We know many of you may be concerned about the spread of COVID-19 and how it may impact us here at our campuses.
 Ensuring our persons served are cared for in a safe and healthy environment is our greatest concern.
-The Centers for Disease Control and Prevention (CDC) have recommended a variety of steps that we are implementing to help reduce the potential for the virus to enter our building.
+The Centers for Disease Control and Prevention (CDC) have recommended a variety of steps that we have implemented to help reduce the potential for the virus to enter our building.
 However, we need your help in battling COVID-19.
 Below are some examples of how you can help protect the residents, as well as prevent the spread throughout the community.

 There are still a variety of other ways visitors might consider connecting with their loved ones.
 These include telephone, email, text, or through Skype or Facebook.
 We will do what we can to support these alternative ways to communicate.

 Our campuses are following the recommendations of the CDC on prevention steps, including wearing face shields, procedural and N95 masks, following strict handwashing procedures, social distancing and disinfecting surfaces often.
 We are staying up to date with the CDC recommendations as they are updated.
 In addition, our Home Office and campuses are in close contact with the local and state health departments and are following their guidance.

 Should you have any questions, please feel free to contact our Campus Administrators or Anthony Garcia at our Home Office (916) 201-7332.